GianFadiga/targetchallange/README.md

 ### License
 None

-## 👨‍💻 Developed by GianFadiga as challange.
+## 👨‍💻 Developed by GianFadiga as challenge.